yardie's reggae collection - artist page

 1974 - 1978 - Trojan - studio - discs: 1

-This strong compilation contains some interesting material from Mr. Johnny Clarke mixed at King Tubby's Studio and it covers the period from 1974 to 1978.
+This strong twentythree tracks compilation contains some interesting material from Mr. Johnny Clarke mixed at King Tubby's Studio and it covers the period from 1974 to 1978.
 The tracks presented here were recorded at: Channel One, Dynamics, Harry J, Randy's and Treasure Isle Studios.
 As previously stated all the tracks were mixed at King Tubby's place and the engineers were: Lloyd "Prince Jammy" James, Pat Kelly, Osbourne "King Tubby" Ruddock and Phillip Smart.
 Needless to say all these people were first class studio experts.
 The first time Johnny recorded at King Tubby's was after Rupie Edwards produced his 1972 hit "Everyday Wondering", which is not present here.
-The great Bunny "Striker" Lee was just come back from London when he decided to re-record a track sung by Earl Johson: "None Shall Escape The Judgement".
-He choosed that Clarke was the right melodic voice to version that song and quickly brought hit at Treasure Isle to record it with the classic "flying cymbals" touch.
+The great Bunny "Striker" Lee was just back from London when he decided to re-record a track sung by Earl Johson: "None Shall Escape The Judgement".
+He choosed that Clarke had the right melodic voice to version that song and quickly brought him at Treasure Isle to record it with his classic "flying cymbals" touch.
 There is a very interesting story about this special sound.
 It seems that it all started with this session.
 Before the recording there was some warm up and the drummer Carlton "Santa" Davis started to play the beat off with his cymbals.
 Bunny Lee stopped the player and asked him to keep playing that way for the whole session.
 That's it: a pure off beat became a trademark!
 That song was released in spring 1974 and Johnny started his career greately and properly.
 The following years were permeated by Lee's tracks sung by Clarke, Cornell Campbell, Delroy Wilson and Linval Thompson.
 Johnny Clarke kept recording for the following years gaining huge success both on love songs and Roots based ones.
 All that material was mixed at the Dromilly Avenue studio of King Tubby.
 This compilation covers the most interesting material managed by Tubby and they attempt to picture out the golden era of Clarke career.
 More than that most of the songs presented here have the alternate version.
+A lot of classics and some very strong gems!

 artists - main list